playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 addSbtPlugin("com.typesafe.play" % "sbt-plugin" % "2.6.x")
 ```

-Where the "x" in `2.6.x` is the minor version of Play you want to use, per instance `2.6.0`.
+Where the "x" in `2.6.x` is the minor version of Play you want to use, for instance `2.6.0`.

 ### sbt upgrade to 0.13.15